mihaelamj/touchme/README.md

 }
 ```

-I also add a previewingContext property on my base View Controller, to be able to react to 3D touch availability changing (like if the user disables it).
+I also add a `previewingContext` property on my `BaseViewController`, to be able to react to 3D touch availability changing (like if the user disables it).

 ```objective-c
 @interface BaseViewController : UIViewController